Dreinale/Dreinale/panel_RGB/README.txt

                 ##--For Scrooltext--##

+Use nano/emacs or use a text editor on text-scroller.cc line 85 we have : RGBMatrix::Options matrix_options;
+we want to change the default hardware_mapping

+So after this line write: matrix_options.hardware_mapping = "adafruit_hat";
+save this and build it with the makefile
+$ make text-scroller

 -s = speed/sec of letters
 -B = color background && -C = color letters
 -t = spacing between letters